akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 akka.cluster.sharding.remember-entities-store = ddata
 ```

-The state of @ref:[Remembering Entities](#remembering-entities) is durable and stored to
-disk.
-This means remembered entities are restarted even after a complete (non-rolling) cluster restart when the disk is still available.
+To support restarting entities after a full cluster restart (non-rolling) the remember entities store is persisted to disk by distributed data.

-If you are running in an environment that doesn't have access to disk between restarts you can either disable the durable storage in
-ddata by setting:
+This can be disabled if not needed:
 ```
 akka.cluster.sharding.distributed-data.durable.keys = []
 ```

+Reasons for disabling:

-To support remembering entities in this type of environment after a full cluster shutdown use the `eventsourced` remember entities store instead.
+* No requirement for remembering entities after a full cluster shutdown
+* Running in an environment without access to disk between restarts e.g. Kubernetes without persistent volumes

+For supporting remembered entities in an environment without disk storage use `eventsourced` mode instead.

 #### Event sourced mode